cklapperich/LLM-Dungeon/code_documents/UIQueueImplementation.md

-All async operations (like LLM narration) complete before the next event The UI receives fully processed (event, state) pairs The UI can animate or display events at its own pace Would you like me to proceed with implementing any specific part of this strategy?
+All async operations (like LLM narration) complete before the next event The UI receives fully processed (event, state) pairs The UI can animate or display events at its own pace